alezkv/alezkv.pro/src/content/blog/container-is-a-process.md

 nsenter: failed to execute /bin/bash: No such file or directory
 ```

 Specifying binary that could be found in the image resolves this issue.
-Following command is equivalent of calling `docker -it exec slepper /bin/sh`.
+Following command is equivalent of calling `docker -it exec sleeper /bin/sh`.
 Let's look around.

 ```bash
 root@container-is-a-process:~# nsenter --all --target 2661 /bin/sh